What to do About Lost/Stolen Permits (for Departments, Vendors & Contractors)

 What to do if permit loss or theft occurs

-- Come to our office at 340 Bonair Siding and fill out a Lost, Stolen, or Replacement Report.
+- Contact us at firstname.lastname@example.org and we will ask you to fill out a Lost, Stolen, or Replacement Report.
 If your permit was stolen, we recommend that you file a police report for your stolen permit with Stanford’s Department of Public Safety or in the relevant jurisdiction.

 - We will issue a one-month courtesy permit to allow time for the permit to be recovered.

 - If the permit is not recovered, your department or company will be responsible for the following:

 - The full value of the original permit

 - Plus, a replacement fee of $35 or 15% of the residual value of the lost or stolen permit, whichever is greater.

 - Note: The fee will be waived if you provide a copy of the police report for a stolen permit.

 For your use only

 The parking permit remains the property of Stanford University.
 Selling or transferring the permit to someone else is a violation of the university’s policy that could result in disciplinary action.

-Anyone found to be in violation of the Commute Club and/or parking permit policies set forth by Parking & Transportation Services (P&TS) is subject to revocation of transportation incentives and/or parking privileges.
+Anyone found to be in violation of the Commute Club and/or parking permit policies set forth by Stanford Transportation is subject to revocation of transportation incentives and/or parking privileges.
 Instances of egregious misconduct may result in further administrative, disciplinary, and/or legal action, up to and including termination of employment or expulsion.